dotnet/core-setup/Documentation/design-docs/host-startup-hook.md

 Specifically, hostpolicy starts up coreclr and sets up a new AppDomain with `ManagedHost.dll` on the TPA list.
 It then invokes `ManagedHost.Initialize()`.
-This gives `ManagedHost` a chance to set up new AssemblyLoadContexts, or register other callbacks.
+This gives `ManagedHost` a chance to set up new `AssemblyLoadContext`s, or register other callbacks.
 After `Initialize()` returns, hostpolicy starts up the main entry point of the app like usual.